zeekay/brief/README.md

 # brief
-#### Generate and publish Github pages quickly and easily
+Generate and publish Github pages quickly and easily from markdown/jade templates.

-A simple tool for generating github pages (or other things from markdown/jade templates).

 ## Usage